Elementarz: History

 In the 1950s, the alphabet book was evaluated by the Pedagogical Institute, which, among other things, wanted to change the shape of the letters.
 However, these changes were never implemented.
-In the 1930s, the alphabet book began including religious topics – a drawing of a church and a text about painting Easter eggs.
+In the 1930s, the alphabet book had begun including religious topics – a drawing of a church and a text about painting Easter eggs.
 These elements were ultimately removed in 1949 by communist censorship, with only the text about decorating the Christmas tree remaining, but stripped of its religious context.

 A further updated version was released in 1958, featuring new, first-time color illustrations.
 It included texts by Aleksander Fredro and Julian Tuwim.
 Moreover, topics related to Bolesław Bierut, Konstantin Rokossovsky, Young Pioneers, and Nowa Huta were no longer present.
 This edition lasted for 17 years, even though Falski himself demanded an update of the alphabet book.
 The next version from 1969 introduced new life elements, such as space travel.
 The final version was released in 1974, after the author's death, with more modern illustrations by Janusz Grabiański.
 The texts were also updated.
 The last edition came out in 1982.
 Besides the latest edition, the alphabet book from 1971 was also reprinted in the 21st century.